 Adds a soft, feminine look to your bathroom with its fabric flowers and ruched stitchwork.
 Fits Victorian and old-fashioned décor.
 Made of polyester that is both strong and soft.

-It's the most expensive choice on our list, and it's not machine washable.
-Must be dry cleaned.
+It's an expensive choice, and it's not machine washable; must be dry cleaned.

-It's a bit pricey, but you get quality and style that others on our shortlist can't top.
+It's a bit pricey, but you get quality and style that others can't top.

 Has a lot to offer for a value price.
 Made of polyester fabric with a textured waffle-weave pattern.
-Comes in several attractive ombré color combinations to fit almost any décor.
-Machine washable and waterproof.
+Comes in several attractive ombré color combinations.
+Machine-washable and waterproof.

 The material seems thin, but our testers found that it's still durable and made to last.